 -

-- polling: Twitter/X can be effectively used as a polling service.
+- polling: a microblogging platform can be effectively used as a polling service.

-- building personal/professional learning networks (PLNs): by finding and following experts, colleagues and/or peers on Twitter/X, teachers and students can keep up with the latest developments in a given field of study or research, since many people use Twitter/X to focus primarily on their professional interests (see for example the data visualisation of themes derived from keywords in Mark Pegrum’s Twitter/X stream in the image below).
-Twitter/X can thus be used to spread information virally in many professional and academic contexts (as well as entertainment, social and commercial contexts).
-As a result, it’s a great platform on which to build a PLN.
-For ideas on educational and technological Twitter/X and Mastdon accounts to follow, see the Twitter (X) & Mastodon feeds to follow page of this website (which also covers a small number of accounts on other services such as Bluesky and Threads).
+- building personal/professional learning networks (PLNs): by finding and following experts, colleagues and/or peers on a microblogging platform or platforms, teachers and students can keep up with the latest developments in a given field of study or research, since many people use such platforms to focus primarily on their professional interests (see for example the data visualisation of themes derived from keywords in Mark Pegrum’s Twitter/X stream in the image below; note however that Mark switched from Twitter/X to Bluesky in 2025).
+Microblogging platforms can thus be used to spread information virally in many professional and academic contexts (as well as entertainment, social and commercial contexts) as part of a PLN.
+For ideas on education- and technology-focused Twitter/X, Mastdon and Bluesky accounts to follow, see the Feeds to follow page of this website.

-- quick updates: Twitter/X provides a channel through which students, parents, guardians or carers can receive quick educational or administrative updates from teachers or institutions, and where they can pose questions or send replies.
+- quick updates: a microblogging platform provides a channel through which students, parents, guardians or carers can receive quick educational or administrative updates from teachers or institutions, and where they can pose questions or send replies.

-- online communication: succinct self-expression through Twitter/X may form part of a literacy exercise for students.
-Twitter can underpin a number of different kinds of online interaction between students, ranging from collaborative story writing to cross-cultural pen pal partnerships as part of collaborative online international learning (COIL) or virtual exchange (VE) initiatives.
+- online communication: succinct self-expression on a microblogging platform may form part of a literacy exercise for students.
+Such platforms allow a number of different kinds of online interaction between students, ranging from collaborative story writing to cross-cultural pen pal partnerships as part of collaborative online international learning (COIL) or virtual exchange (VE) initiatives.

-- developing information/attentional literacy skills: given recent concerns about the spread of misinformation, disinformation and ‘fake news’, and about attention overload, on social media services like Twitter/X, it may in fact be an ideal platform through which to draw students’ attention to these issues and help them develop the necessary digital literacies to deal with them.
+- developing information/attentional literacy skills: given recent concerns about the spread of misinformation, disinformation and ‘fake news’, as well as about attention overload, on social media services, a microblogging platform may in fact be an ideal tool through which to draw students’ attention to these issues and help them develop the necessary digital literacies to deal with them.

-A service with similarities to Twitter/X is Scoop.it, which displays excerpts of shared materials in a magazine-like format; for an example, see the widget from Mark Pegrum’s Ubiquitous Learning Scoop.it embedded on the mobile learning page of this website.
-It is also possible to cross-post from Scoop.it to Twitter/X.
+A service with similarities to microblogging platforms is Scoop.it, which displays excerpts of shared materials in a magazine-like format; for an example, see the widget from Mark Pegrum’s Ubiquitous Learning Scoop.it embedded on the mobile learning page of this website.

-For more guidance on how to use Twitter/X in education, see the following:
+For more guidance on how to use microblogging platforms in education, see the following:

 -